 - Hard starting or no start at all.
 This happens in cases where the actuators are jammed/damaged and do not allow valve timing to return to base settings.
 In these cases, error codes closely related to P0029 might be present.

 Is It Safe To Drive With a P0029 OBD-II Trouble Code

-However, if your vehicle has P0029 trouble code, it means that the engine control module has found that the exhaust valves for bank 2 takes too long to engage or does not engage at all.
+However, if your vehicle has a P0029 trouble code, it means that the engine control module has found that the exhaust valves for bank 2 take too long to engage or do not engage at all.
 This means that the exhaust gases will stay inside the engine because the exhaust valves are not opening.
 This of course depends on how faulty the variable valve lift solenoid is.
 It can open from time to time which can make your vehicle driveable for a bit.

 But, if the variable valve lift solenoid for exhaust valves is not working at all, it is very unsafe to drive your vehicle like this and will most definitely result in engine overheating.

 How To Diagnose The P0029 OBD-II Trouble Code

 When your vehicle is experiencing issues with the exhaust valve control solenoid circuit (P0029 trouble code), a check engine light will be illuminated on the dashboard.
 However, a check engine light can mean a lot of things.
 So, how do you diagnose the P0029 trouble code?

 The P0029 manifests with rough idle, engine overheating, and overall decreased engine performance.
 However, these symptoms can be present if something else has gone bad within the engine.
 So, the best way to diagnose the P0029 trouble code is by scanning your vehicle with a scan tool.
 There are a lot of scanning tools on the market, however, I have used this scanner for the past two years and I am very satisfied with it.
 Check it out on amazon.com.